 Every bathroom should have at least one outlet by the vanity to allow for electric toothbrushes and hairdryers, etc.

 If you are completely overhauling your house you will need to install a lot of new wiring.
 Therefore, to comply with current regulations, you will also need to install a new switchWhatboard and upgrade it with a Residual Current Device.
 My final piece of advice, when completing any work on your home, is to engage the services of a registered electrician.

 This article featured in issue 002 of Renovate Magazine.
 Renovate Magazine is an easy to use resource providing fresh inspiration and motivation at every turn of the page.

-A Refresh Renovation builder can help you with these types of decisions and plans.
-If you’re thinking of renovating and would like to discuss your project, use the enquiry form alongside to provide us with your contact details.
-We will get in touch with you at a time that suits you to arrange a time to meet.
-If you would like to provide us with more information about your home renovation project, we have a more comprehensive enquiry form on our "Get in touch" page too.
+If you’re thinking of renovating and would like to discuss options and ideas for your next home renovation project, please use the enquiry form on this page to provide us with your contact details.
+We will get in touch with you at a time that suits you to discuss your project.
+If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.

 *All information is believed to be true at time of publishing and is subject to change.

 All Refresh Renovations franchises are independently owned and operated.